 The YAS provides evidence-based information about what the biggest needs are (and aren’t) among Ottawa County teens.

-- Gives parents information they may use to guide their teens in becoming physically, emotionally and mentally healthy adults.
+- Gives parents/guardians information they may use to guide their teens in becoming physically, emotionally and mentally healthy adults.

 - Helps faith communities, local agencies and schools focus their efforts on the most pressing and prevalent issues teens face.

 - Helps evaluate the effectiveness of interventions developed to address pressing and prevalent teen issues.